-A 28-to-4 serializing Channel Link chip drives the data and camera enable signals across the Camera Link cable, and the camera's pixel clock controls the Channel Link's data transmission.
-The four LVDS pairs are then deserialized by another Channel Link chip on the NI 1426.
+A 28-to-4 serializing Channel Link chip drives the data and camera enable signals across the Camera Link cable, and the camera pixel clock controls the Channel Link data transmission.
+The four LVDS pairs are then deserialized by another Channel Link chip on the NI 1428.

 Note Exact timing of camera and image acquisition device communication is camera dependent.
-Refer to the Specifications of the Camera Link Interface Standard for Digital Cameras and Frame Grabbers manual for more information about Camera Link timing requirements.
+The Specifications of the Camera Link Interface Standard for Digital Cameras and Frame Grabbers manual fully explains the Camera Link timing requirements.